Computer security: Vulnerabilities and attacks

-Normal internet users are most likely to be affected by untargeted cyberattacks.
+Domestic internet users are most likely to be affected by untargeted cyberattacks.
 These are where attackers indiscriminately target as many devices, services, or users as possible.
 They do this using techniques that take advantage of the openness of the Internet.
 These strategies mostly include phishing, ransomware, water holing and scanning.

 To secure a computer system, it is important to understand the attacks that can be made against it, and these threats can typically be classified into one of the following categories:

 Backdoor

-A backdoor in a computer system, a cryptosystem, or an algorithm is any secret method of bypassing normal authentication or security controls.
+A backdoor in a computer system, a cryptosystem or an algorithm, is any secret method of bypassing normal authentication or security controls.
 These weaknesses may exist for many reasons, including original design or poor configuration.
 Due to the nature of backdoors, they are of greater concern to companies and databases as opposed to individuals.

 Backdoors may be added by an authorized party to allow some legitimate access or by an attacker for malicious reasons.
 Criminals often use malware to install backdoors, giving them remote administrative access to a system.
 Once they have access, cybercriminals can "modify files, steal personal information, install unwanted software, and even take control of the entire computer."

-Backdoors can be difficult to detect, as they often remain hidden within the source code or system firmware intimate knowledge of the operating system of the computer.
+Backdoors can be difficult to detect, as they often remain hidden within source code or system firmware and may require intimate knowledge of the operating system to identify.

 Denial-of-service attack

 Denial-of-service attacks (DoS) are designed to make a machine or network resource unavailable to its intended users.
-Attackers can deny service to individual victims, such as by deliberately entering a wrong password enough consecutive times to cause the victim's account to be locked, or they may overload the capabilities of a machine or network and block all users at once.
+Attackers can deny service to individual victims, such as by deliberately entering an incorrect password enough consecutive times to cause the victim's account to be locked, or they may overload the capabilities of a machine or network and block all users at once.
 While a network attack from a single IP address can be blocked by adding a new firewall rule, many forms of distributed denial-of-service (DDoS) attacks are possible, where the attack comes from a large number of points.
 In this case, defending against these attacks is much more difficult.
 Such attacks can originate from the zombie computers of a botnet or from a range of other possible techniques, including distributed reflective denial-of-service (DRDoS), where innocent systems are fooled into sending traffic to the victim.
 With such attacks, the amplification factor makes the attack easier for the attacker because they have to use little bandwidth themselves.
 To understand why attackers may carry out these attacks, see the 'attacker motivation' section.